unvariant/zippy/README.md

 # iter
 An iterator library for Zig.

 This started out as a toy project to gain more familiarity with Zig, and when I initially started on this project, I thought I would be finished within a day, and ended up spending more than a week on it.
+The interface in this library is the exact same as the interface on the Rust Iterator trait, and all the functions behave in the same way.

 ## Goals
 - [x] iterator chain calling